antonc42/cs406-project/DOC.md

 sudo vim -c "set paste" /usr/libexec/setup-named-chroot.sh
  ```

 4. Copy the following code and paste it into the file.
 Return to normal mode by pressing Esc.
-Save and close the file by typing `:x`.
+Save and close the file by typing `:x` and then hitting Enter.
  ```
  #!/bin/bash
  usage() {